microsoft/SymCrypt/SymCRust/README.md

 This build is a work in progress!

 - TODO: Hook up options for running proof and automated C extraction in this context.
 Makefile and symcrust.lean are copied from experimental repo.
+Try to avoid bringing in a dependency on nightly for verification.
 - TODO: Invoke SymCRust cargo build from SymCrypt MSBuild
 - TODO: Figure out passing along cross-compilation from SymCrypt build system (CMake / MSBuild) to SymCRust.